Fang-Haoshu/Small-C-compiler/README.md

 This is the project of course CS308, compiler principle, in SJTU

 There are two parts of it.
-The first part translate Small-C into a parse tree and the second part translate the parse tree into assembly code.
+The first part translate Small-C into a parse tree.
+This part is in the file tree.c

+The second part translate the parse tree into intermediate code.
+This part is in the file IR.c The intermediate code can be translated by LLVM.

 How to use it: